lpn-plant/lpntpm-docs/docs/TPM_with_LPC_protocol.md

 "TPM" hardware module with LPC protocol support.
 ###### In next steps we are going to:
 1. Test working LPC protocol with "EOS S3" application on hardware: "Sparkfun QuickLogic Thing Plus - EOS S3" board.
-We implemented "LPC Host" Verilog module wihich is needed for test of "LPC Peripheral" on hardware.
+We implemented"LPC Host" Verilog module which is needed for the test of "LPC Peripheral" on hardware.
 We are going to run "LPC Host" on second FPGA board connected by wires to "Quicklogic Thing Plus" board and test correctness of operation of LPC peripheral.
 We also planning to write "Test Generator for LPC Host" as Verilog module - which will be able to generate